 18. I can write, paint, and dream big.

 I am free to pursue my interests again.
 I believe in myself.

 19. I don’t have to make excuses for anyone else.

 We are no longer a team.
 Though I try not to say anything negative about the father of my children, I no longer have to defend him or his actions.

 No more white knuckles and praying in the passenger’s seat, I am in the driver’s seat now.

 21. I can make my own future.

 I don’t regret my marriage or the choices I made; after all, we produced three incredible little people.
 Our children are my world, and I look forward to many wonderful years ahead.

 For far too long, I compromised.
 Ultimately I lost myself in my marriage.
-Today I am divorced and I am free, and I wear the bracelet just in case I ever lose sight of that again.
+But post divorce, I am free, and I wear the bracelet just in case I ever lose sight of that again.